 There may be some restrictions for when the goal can be achieved.
 For example, perhaps you don’t want it to count as a goal achievement if an existing customer downloads one of your ebooks because you only want to measure your lead generation efforts.
 Add conditions to your goal settings so that an achievement will only be counted if these values are true.
 So if you had a tag that identified all customers, you could add a condition to your goal stipulating that it can only be met if the contact achieving it does not have that tag.

-Want to see what completely mapped goals should looks like?
-Let’s create an example.
+Want to see what completely mapped goals should look like?
+Let’s create an example, using visual guides from Ontraport’s campaign builder.
 Imagine you are a personal organizer who sells in-person coaching and bootcamps that help people get more organized.
 You also have an inexpensive online course that you sell as an entry-level product.
 Your SMART goals are as follows:

 Goal: Increase the conversion rate for sales of online course Personal Organization for the Disorganized to 20% within the first quarter of the year.

 Goal: Generate 200 qualified leads (leads will be considered qualified when they have requested a free 20-minute personal organization phone consultation) for my two-day Home Organization Bootcamp service by the end of Q3.

 The first goal you would add to your campaign should be achieved when a contact purchases your online course.
 Let’s say that you only want this goal to count if a contact isn’t already a client for your main product, Home Organization Bootcamp.
 You use a tag to identify all the clients who are part of that program, so you can add a condition that excludes them from achieving this goal.
 When added into the system, it would look like this:

 After contacts achieve that goal, you will focus on nurturing those new leads until they request a free 20-minute phone consultation via an online form.
 Your next goal will be achieved when contacts fill out this form.
 This is what your second goal would look like: